boots-edu/textbook/source/text/11-typescript-advanced/generics.md

 > Note: We could do this without a generic if we made the parameter type *Shoe* as it would accept the derived classes.
 In this case either method is ok, but there are places where a generic is a better solution.

 ## Generic Classes
 Just like functions, we can use generics for classes as well.
-Let’s consider a class for a list of numbers:
+Let's consider a class for a list of numbers:
 ```typescript
 class ItemList{
 	public items:number[]=[];